Rakesh9100/CalcDiverse/Calculators/Surface-Tension-Calculator/README.md

 ## Description :-

-Surface Tension Calculator calculates surface tension for different shapes like flat object, doplets, hollow bubbles.
+Calculates surface tension for different shapes like a flat object, droplets, and hollow bubbles.

 To calculate surface tension: